Eduardo Estrella Aguirre: Flora Huayaquilensis: The Botanical Expedition of Juan José Tafalla Navascués 1799-1808

 The work in the Royal Botanic Gardens archive was a daunting task and took almost three years to complete.
 In Madrid Spain, Dr. Estrella continued his research in the Archive.
 The evidence mounted and was such that it was impossible to deny that at least for a few years botanist Juan Tafalla and his companions had traveled through Ecuador.

 The folios were numbered and contained the mysterious initials FH and differed from others that did not correspond to the flora of the Royal Court, and had the initials FP.
 Still nothing was clear, but there was sufficient evidence to consider that was the trail of something important and this led to the publishing of the Flora Huayaquilensis and after 200 years, finally publishing the hard work and giving the credit to the expedition of Juan Tafalla.

-Not all early explorers of Ecuador were so lucky in having there documents survive.
-Theodor Wolf (February 13, 1841 - June 22, 1924) was a German naturalist who studied the Galápagos Islands during the late nineteenth century.
-Wolf Island (Wenman Island) is named after him.
-Wolf had performed a geologic survey of mainland Ecuador, but unfortunately his collections were lost in storage.